sandypockets/extra/README.md

 An ERD of the database can be found in the project's `docs/` directory.

 In some instances you may need to reset the database, or make manual changes.
+To do that, follow the instructions below.

 1. Reload the database from the schema.